The Magic of The Chair Pose

 Yoga positions are nurturing and pleasing, showing you the gates of relaxation.
-Utkatasana is easy and direct, effortless to engage in. it is like indulging in a stress relieving deep squat which develops pelvic power as the professionals say.
+Utkatasana – the chair pose is easy and direct, effortless to engage in. it is like indulging in a stress relieving deep squat which develops pelvic power as the professionals say.

 Utkatasana, a beginner`s yoga lesson, takes its name origin from the Sanskrit.
 The procedure builds strength, harmony and peace within the human body.
 Major muscles worked are the hamstrings, spinal and frontal thigh muscles.